 This beloved seaside cottage was originally built in 1920 and has been occupied by the same family for several generations.
-The wife of the current occupants grew up in the house in the summertime.
 Over the years, the house has been renovated several times but has retained its classic gambrel-roofed beach house character.
-The main focus of PSD’s recent renovation was to open up the living, dining, and entry hall spaces to one another and to the expansive ocean view.
-As a getaway for an active family, it was important to have a connection to the outside, to provide easy indoor/outdoor entertaining, and to facilitate socializing.
+The main focus of PSD’s renovation was to open up the living, dining, and entry hall spaces to one another and to the expansive ocean view.
+As a getaway for an active family, it was important to have a connection to outdoor living spaces and to facilitate socializing.

 The enlarged entry also now features built-in storage that adds mudroom function to a house that doesn’t otherwise have one.
 The conservation restrictions on the bluff-top site did not allow new foundation, so the “saddlebag” bay windows cantilever off the small existing entry porch with fanciful reverse curve bases.
 Other exterior additions: a small dormer facing the street, another fanciful detail around the arch-topped front window, a cupola and mermaid weathervane, a bay window in the kitchen, and a bracket-supported overhang over the doors and windows facing the view.
 The design at the top of the entry built-in was created to reference the existing arched-top transom at the main door—repeating a classic motif as a subtle decorative pattern engraved into the woodwork.

 These spaces were opened up to each other through an arcade that defines them as separate, but still allows social interaction.
 Wraparound windows take advantage of the view and capture natural light from three directions.
 The scallop shell fireplace pilasters, ceiling design, paneled walls, and new stair parts all add special character.

 PSD also served as the landscape architect, designing walkways, front patio for dining out of the wind, outdoor kitchen, plantings, and a fire pit terrace at the edge of the bluff.